-- To see the site as it was designed, viewer should set monitor resolution to at least 1024 x 768 pixels and maximize browser window.
+- To see the site as it was designed, the monitor resolution should be at least 1024 x 768 pixels and the browser window should be maximized.

 - Window should be expandable so that text can be read.
 This text is what the audio portion provides.

 - This activity is embedded in a much broader suite of activities and navigating through the suite can be confusing to the user.

 Next Generation Science Standards See how this Simulation/Interactive supports:

 MS-PS3.D1:The chemical reaction by which plants produce complex food molecules (sugars) requires an energy input (i.e., from sunlight) to occur.
 In this reaction, carbon dioxide and water combine to form carbon-based organic molecules and release oxygen.

 MS-PS3.D2:Cellular respiration in plants and animals involve chemical reactions with oxygen that release stored energy.
 In these processes, complex molecules containing carbon react with oxygen to produce carbon dioxide and other materials.

 MS-ESS3.D1:Human activities, such as the release of greenhouse gases from burning fossil fuels, are major factors in the current rise in Earth’s mean surface temperature (global warming).
 Reducing the level of climate change and reducing human vulnerability to whatever climate changes do occur depend on the understanding of climate science, engineering capabilities, and other kinds of knowledge, such as understanding of human behavior and on applying that knowledge wisely in decisions and activities.

 MS-C4.1: Systems may interact with other systems; they may have sub-systems and be a part of larger complex systems.